mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ### Training on ISADetect, testing on BuildCross

-\autoref{table:buildcross-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.
+For this experiment, each model is trained on the ISADetect dataset, and then performance tested using the BuildCross dataset. \autoref{table:buildcross-instructionwidthtype-results} shows classification performance for every model/\ac{ISA} combination.

 \small